Explosion on Jupiter Spotted by Amateur Astronomers George Hall

 Hey, I'm Ryan, otherwise known as Captain Couch.

-I'm into hardcore, hardstyle, and drum and bass, but I'll listen to just about anything electronic.
-Except for trap.
+I'm mainly into hardcore, hardstyle, and drum and bass, but I'll listen to just about anything electronic.

 I'm also into anime and manga and other weeb stuff.
 But I'm not a weeaboo.
 I promise.

-I've also been a DJ for a few years and I mix stuff.
+I've also been a hardcore/DnB/hard dance DJ for a few years and I mix stuff.
+I do livestreams sometimes and I have a radio show.
 Whoo.

 I'm also a computer programmer.
 Fun stuff.